 A BIM implementation must be supported by the business as a whole.
-It cannot be an IT initiative, or an R&D one, or done solely at a project or disciplinary level.
+It cannot be done as an IT or R&D initiative or solely at a project or disciplinary level.

-However, these same teams, when backed by the business' leadership team and supported by BIM implementation experts, can initiate BIM adoption with pilot projects, measure their results and realise benefits that can later be scaled companywide.
+However, these same teams, when backed by the business's leadership team and supported by experts who are know-ledgeable on BIM implementation, can initiate BIM adoption with pilot projects, measure their results, and realize benefits that can later be scaled company-wide.

-No matter how big your project is, single discipline or multi discipline, there is a BIM implementation workflow that you can benefit from.

-The implementation framework presented here is based on an organisational transformation that starts with executive vision and sponsorship and is carried out by an organisation's leaders and its project workforce.
+No matter how big your project is, single discipline or multi-discipline, there is a BIM implementation workflow that you can benefit from.
+The implementation framework presented here is based on an organizational transformation that starts with executive vision and sponsorship and is carried out by an organization's leaders and its project workforce.